 Just like the D’Souza family, many come to the US or other countries searching for a new life.
 Harold had obtained in a manufacturing company but instead got 19 months living “like rats.”.
 According to a recent World Vision study, The lure of escaping poverty is more powerful than the perceived risk of exploitation, which found that though the majority of migrants were aware of migration-related trafficking risks, knowledge was not enough to deter 3 to 5 million people from seeking employment in neighboring countries.

 Myth #3: Poverty and trafficking have nothing to do with each other.

-Poverty is the reason the the community we work with in New Delhi, India is trapped in the vicious cycle of Intergenerational Prostitution.
-Due to poverty prostitution is looked upon as lucrative means of employment.
-Which is why children are forced into marriage by the time they reach puberty.
+Poverty is the reason the community we work within New Delhi, India is trapped in the vicious cycle of Intergenerational Prostitution.
+Due to poverty prostitution is looked upon as a lucrative means of employment.
+This is why children are forced into marriage by the time they reach puberty.
 In most cases these young sex workers will be forced to drop out of school to earn money, rendering themselves ineligible for higher levels of employment and more lucrative and sustainable jobs in the future.
 These children are left with little choice, over their life; which is what our organization is trying to give back to them- choice.